nzilbb/elpis/docs/README.md

 # Elpis API

-The following are the current
+The following are the current Elpis API functions:

 ## dataset